- Oops!Something went wrong.Please try again later.

 What About Dividends?

 As well as measuring the share price return, investors should also consider the total shareholder return (TSR).
-The TSR is a return calculation that accounts for the value of cash dividends (assuming that any dividend received was reinvested) and the calculated value of any discounted capital raisings and spin-offs.
-So for companies that pay a generous dividend, the TSR is often a lot higher than the share price return.
-In the case of Expeditors International of Washington, it has a TSR of 116% for the last 5 years.
+Whereas the share price return only reflects the change in the share price, the TSR includes the value of dividends (assuming they were reinvested) and the benefit of any discounted capital raising or spin-off.
+Arguably, the TSR gives a more comprehensive picture of the return generated by a stock.
+In the case of Expeditors International of Washington, it has a TSR of 143% for the last 5 years.
 That exceeds its share price return that we previously mentioned.
 This is largely a result of its dividend payments!